ngtrangminhduc/Overheat-Sensor/index.md

 October 23, 2018: Demonstrated my sensor to Kristian.
-The code worked, but the address was not the desire one.
+The code worked, but the address was not the desired one.

 October 21, 2018: Finished the Python code.